MatteoBettini/prezto/modules/prompt/README.md

 ### Required Variables

-To ensure that your function works with the editor-info module you'll need to set the following variable in _`${ZDOTDIR:-$HOME}/.zpreztorc`_:
+To ensure that your fn works wunctioith the editor-info module you'll need to set the following variable in _`${ZDOTDIR:-$HOME}/.zpreztorc`_:

 ```sh